 Figure 2: Map of the three study regions used for consistency assessment: Northern

-Territory (orange), South East shelf (blue), South East Offshore (green), and the Great Australian Bight (purple). *We used the GAB study region to test the accuracy of our approach by comparing it to the initial diet matrix used in (Fulton et al., 2018), we used the other regions to test the replicability of the approach.
+Territory (orange), South East shelf (blue), South East Offshore (green), and the Great Australian Bight (purple). used to test the accuracy of our approach by comparing it to the initial diet matrix used in (Fulton et al., 2018).

 Species Grouping Reproducibility Analysis